thirdtank/brut/brutrb.com/tutorial.md

 * Creating your dev and test databases
 * Setting up Chromium, which we'll use to run end-to-end tests

-Run it now (rememeber, this is inside the container, so you should've run `dx/exec bash` on your computer first)
+Run it now (remember, this is inside the container, so you should've run `dx/exec bash` on your computer first)

 ```bash
 bin/setup